yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ## Deployment

-Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your vault.
-The vault factory allows anyone to trustlessly deploy their own vault which is an exact copy of the previously deployed "original" vault for that specific version.
+Each release of the V3 vault contracts will have its own "Vault Factory" contract deployed, in order to make it as simple and trustless as possible to deploy a vault.
+All vaults deployed with the factory contracts are exact copies of the previously deployed "original" vault for that specific version.

-**Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may experience issues during runtime.

-To deploy your vault, simply find the factory's address for the most recent release [here](https://docs.yearn.fi/developers/v3/overview) and call `Factory.deploy_new_vault(params)`.
+To deploy a new vault, call `deploy_new_vault()`, with the required parameters passed in, on the desired Vault Factory Contract.
+You can find the factory address for the most recent release [here](https://docs.yearn.fi/developers/v3/overview#contract-addresses).

 The needed parameters are:

-- **asset**: The address of an ERC-20 compliant token used as the underlying asset to earn yield for the vault.
+- **asset**: The `address` of an ERC-20 compliant token used as the underlying asset to earn yield for the vault.
-- **name**: The name for your vault that will apply to the token issues to depositors.
+- **name**: The name ('string') for your vault that will apply to the token issues to depositors.
-- **symbol**: The symbol the token issued to depositors will use.
+- **symbol**: The symbol ('string') the token issued to depositors will use.
-- **role_manager**: The address in charge of giving permissions to other addresses which allow access to certain permissioned functions.
+- **role_manager**: The `address` in charge of giving permissions to other addresses which allow access to certain permissioned functions.
-- **profit_max_unlock_time**: In seconds, profits reported from strategies will be unlocked.
+- **profit_max_unlock_time**: `uint256` number in seconds in which profits reported from strategies will be unlocked.

 Once deployed, you can get your vault's address from either the Factory function's return value or the `NewVault` event emitted by the factory.
 The vault should be automatically verified when deployed.
 However, if it is not you can follow the [verification steps](https://etherscan.io/verifyContract) on Etherscan using the [VaultV3.vy](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy) for your specific API Version.

+**⚠️ Important**: Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may experience issues during runtime.

-**NOTE**: The vault factory utilizes [create2](https://eips.ethereum.org/EIPS/eip-1014) opcode to deploy vaults to deterministic addresses.
+**:information_source: Note**: The vault factory utilizes [create2](https://eips.ethereum.org/EIPS/eip-1014) opcode to deploy vaults to deterministic addresses.
 This means the same address can not deploy two vaults with the same default parameters for 'asset', 'name' and 'symbol'.

 ## Setup